zephyrproject-rtos/zephyr/tests/arch/common/ramfunc/README.txt

-Title: Test to verify code execution from SRAM for XIP images (ARM Only)
+Title: Test to verify code execution from SRAM for XIP images (only on supported architectures with CONFIG_ARCH_HAS_RAMFUNC_SUPPORT=y)

 Description:

-This test verifies that we can define functions in SRAM (and successfully execute them from SRAM) in ARM XIP images.
-It also verifies that the .ramfunc section is accessible by nPRIV code when building with support for user mode (CONFIG_TEST_USERSPACE=y).
-Only for ARM Cortex-M targets.
+This test verifies that we can define functions in SRAM (and successfully execute them from SRAM) in XIP images.
+It also verifies that the .ramfunc section is accessible by user space code when building with support for user mode (CONFIG_TEST_USERSPACE=y).

 ---------------------------------------------------------------------------